 Gul and Kupfer take a related tack, but head in a slightly different direction.
-They suggest that female interest in sexist men, specifically men who display “benevolent sexism” may be seen by women as being more interested in investing resources in a woman.
+They suggest that female interest in sexist men, specifically men who display “benevolent sexism,” may be seen by women as being more an interest in men investing resources in a woman.

-Benevolent sexism is a concept describing a form of sexism which is overtly less hostile and misogynistic, and are beliefs that I was taught, as a man from the US South.
+Benevolent sexism describes a form of sexism which is overtly less hostile and misogynistic, and reflects beliefs that I was taught, as a man from the U.S. South.
 Benevolent sexism includes beliefs that:

 - Women are more refined and pure, compared to men.

-Gul and Kupfer used several different related experiments in order to test why women find men with these types of beliefs to be more sexy and appealing.
+Gul and Kupfer used several different related experiments to test why women find men with these types of beliefs to be more sexy and appealing.
 They found that women who saw these types of men as more attractive also saw the men as being more willing to protect and care for them, and to commit to a relationship.
-Interestingly though, these women weren’t love-struck fools, but had their eyes open about these men.
-Despite being attracted to them, and seeing them as good mates and partners, the women saw these males as being undermining and patronizing men who were more likely to place restrictions on the women.
+Interestingly though, these women weren’t love-struck fools, but had their eyes open: Despite being attracted to these men, and seeing them as good mates and partners, the women saw these males as being undermining and patronizing and more likely to place restrictions on the women.

-Gul and Kupfer conducted several separate experiments, showing that their results did replicate in different samples and using different methods (an important strategy in today’s replication crisis), and that the effect was apparent both potential mates, AND in work colleagues.
+Gul and Kupfer conducted several separate experiments, showing that their results did replicate in different samples and using different methods (an important strategy) and that the effect was apparent both in potential mates and in work colleagues.
 Even in men who were not being scoped out as potential intimate partners, women were more likely to see sexist men as more attractive.
 Women who were both more and less feminist displayed similar levels of attraction to sexist men, so this effect isn’t the result of women not being “woke” enough.

 One of the experiments tested whether women’s ratings of sexist men varied depending on cues about there being more hostile men around from whom the woman might need protection.
 But here again, women’s attraction towards sexist men wasn’t influenced by her potential need for safety from more hostile men.